ah-james/wavform/README.md

 # Wavform

 A CRUD music-based social media application, similar to Goodreads or Letterboxd.
-Rate and review your favorite albums and see what others have been listening to. [https://react-bouncr.web.app/](Please test it out here)!
+Rate and review your favorite albums and see what others have been listening to.
+[Please test it out here](https://react-bouncr.web.app/)!

 ## Installation